nowling-lab/nowling-lab.github.io/lab_members.md

 ### Matt A. (Summer 2019, Fall 2020 - Spring 2021)
 Matt worked with me during the summer of 2019 and is back for the 2020-2021 academic year.
 Matt is a junior in the [Computer Science](https://www.msoe.edu/academics/undergraduate-degrees/engineering/computer-science/) program at MSOE.
 Matt previously implemented a population genetics simulator and explored how different processes of molecular evolution present in PCA of SNP data.
 This year, Matt is working on automating parameter selection for the inversion detection using machine learning.

+### Jarred K. (Summer 2021 - Spring 2022)
+Jarred evaluated ensemble techniques for handling imbalanced genomics data in classification problems.

+### José H. (Summer 2022)
+José prototyped a GUI application for annotating peaks in functional genomics data.
+José's tool will make it easier to curate high-quality training sets for the next generation of ML-based peak callers.

+### Rachel M. (Summer 2022)
+Rachel, a biology major from nearby Alverno College, analyzed distributions of enhancers and genes in the _Anopheles coluzzii_ mosquito genome.

+### Daniel L. (Fall 2020 - Summer 2022)
+Daniel worked on a variety of projects related inversion detection with k-mer count features.